u3a

 Have you read Section 66 of the Highway Code recently (see below)?

-THE GROUP has increased in numbers over the year with over 50 members, with typically twelve to sixteen on each ride.
+THE GROUP has increased in numbers over the year with over 50 members, and typically twelve to sixteen on each ride.
 We ride in groups of 8 or fewer.
 We have had many great times with friendships formed.

 Members of the Bike Team continue to search out new routes for the Group members to enjoy.
 Recce rides ensure that routes are optimised for safety and interest, and members of the Team are familiar with the route.